derykmakgill/website/tax.md

 *I should report him,* George thought to himself.
 He knew some guys at the FBI.
 He could report him to them and... *what?* he thought. *What would they do?* George was beginning to suspect that whoever this M was, he was not going to be easily caught.

-<code style="font-family: courier new, monospace;">You had no right to do that</code>, George wrote.
+<code style="font-family: courier new, monospace;">You had no right to do go through my finances like that</code>, George wrote.

 <code style="font-family: courier new, monospace;">They had no right to do that, George.</code> M replied.

-He decided that his only option was to play along for now. <code style="font-family: courier new, monospace;">Okay.
-Assuming that is true, who is paying for it?"
+*So he's some kind of hacker activist,* thought George.
+George didn't like activists.
+But M seemed different.
+And someone who hated the IRS as much as he did must be all right in his book.
+He decided to play along for now. <code style="font-family: courier new, monospace;">Okay.
+Assuming that is true, that you have a refund for me, who is paying for it?"

 <code style="font-family: courier new, monospace;">lol.</code> M replied. <code style="font-family: courier new, monospace;">You're paying for it.
-It's a refund, after all.</code>
+It's a refund.</code>

 That really wasn't George's question.
 He wanted to know where the money, if it even existed, was coming from.
 Almost like he was reading his mind, M typed again: <code style="font-family: courier new, monospace;">If you mean, "who is going to wake up tomorrow and realise they are missing a lot of money, well, I'm not too worried about that.
 I've been doing this a long time.
 Did you know there are over two million employees of our fine republic?
 If they each gave you fifty cents, would they even notice?
 A dollar?
 Would they notice?
 Would they even notice five dollars?</code>

+There it was.
+The thing George wanted was any trouble at all from the government.
+Sure, he occasionally lost his cool had a few choice words for IRS agents, but this was an entirely new level of defiance. <code style="font-family: courier new, monospace;">I don't want anything to do with this.
+Please stop.</code>

+<code style="font-family: courier new, monospace;">Too late, George.</code> said M. <code style="font-family: courier new, monospace;">And stop acting like a pussy.
+You aren't one.
+So stop acting like one.</code>